BwhelanKK/Currency-Converter/README.md

 ![CurrencyPal](https://github.com/BwhelanKK/Currency-Converter/assets/44683806/f4c103f7-90ca-4c9c-8f41-62987755454d)

-There is no navigation or other utilities, just a simple screen that has all the essentials
+There are no navigation or other utilities, just a simple screen that has all the essentials.

+## Features Left to Implement

+The currencies were included as a mockup to highlight how it works.
+I would like to include a currency API that would update the full range of currencies with current rates.

+## Testing

+This has been tested in Chrome, Firefox, Edge and Opera.